-An experienced Fort Lauderdale catastrophic injury lawyer at Englander Peebles can help you pursue the compensation you need to care for you and your family as you recover from the injuries.
+An experienced Broward County catastrophic injury lawyer at Englander Peebles can help you pursue the compensation you need to care for you and your family as you recover from the injuries.
 At this point, you probably have many questions and concerns.
 Call our personal injury attorneys today or fill out our contact form to find out how we can help.

 What Is A Catastrophic Injury?

-The legal definition of a catastrophic injury is an injury that causes direct and proximate consequences, which can permanently prevent the victim from performing meaningful work.
+The legal definition of a catastrophic injury is an injury that causes direct and proximate consequences that can permanently prevent the victim from performing meaningful work.
 In other words, a catastrophic injury is so serious that it often leaves the victim with significant permanent damage.
-Most catastrophic injuries are as a result of physical harm to the brain and/or the spinal cord, which can result in severe short-term or long-term impact on the victim’s functional capabilities.
+Most catastrophic injuries are results of physical harm to the brain and/or the spinal cord, which can result in severe short-term or long-term impact on the victim’s functional capabilities.